katef/libfsm/README.md

  * [Compilation phases](doc/tutorial/phases.md) for typical applications
    which compile regular expressions to code.

-Lexing is the process of categorising a stream of items by their spellings.
-The output from this process is a stream of tokens, each of a specific lexeme category, which are most commonly input to a parser responsible for asserting the order of these tokens is valid.

-lx is an attempt to produce a simple, expressive, and unobtrusive lexer generator which is good at lexing, does just lexing, is language independent, and has no other features.

 You get:

  * libfsm — library for manipulating FSM (NFA and DFA)